Azure/azure-api-management-devops-resource-kit/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Interactions

+You can report bugs or submit feature requests in the [repository's Issues section](https://github.com/Azure/azure-api-management-devops-resource-kit/issues).

+Azure API Management DevOps resource kit has limited "assited support".
+You can use [GitHub Discussions](https://github.com/Azure/azure-api-management-devops-resource-kit/discussions/new) or [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-api-management-devops-resource-kit) with the `azure-api-management-devops-resource-kit` tag.

+We welcome and appreciate community contributions.
+Refer to the [contribution guidelines](https://github.com/Azure/azure-api-management-devops-resource-kit/blob/main/CONTRIBUTING.md) for more information.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.